Achievement Relative to Opportunity Policy and Procedures

 Introduction

-Achievement relative to opportunity is an evaluative concept enabling fair and equitable assessment of a staff member’s achievements given the opportunities available to them.
+Achievement relative to opportunity is an evaluative concept enabling fair and equitable assessment of a staff member’s achievements given their personal circumstances.
 This is consistent with a commitment to excellence, equity and “good employer” obligations under the State Sector Act.
-It is particularly pertinent to staff whose personal circumstances such as carer responsibilities, health and disability, cultural or community obligations and unforeseen personal events have a significant impact on their workplace participation.
+It is for staff whose personal circumstances such as carer responsibilities, health and disability, cultural or community obligations and unforeseen personal events have a significant impact on their workplace participation.

 The related document Achievement Relative to Opportunity Guidelines gives further explanation and support for implementing this policy.